k3vob/FYP/Home.md

 This gives a normalisation where the value of the feature at the greatest distance away from the mean takes the value of 1 if it is positive and -1 if negative.
 All other values in the feature are then squashed proportionally.

 The overall result of this normalisation is a 0 mean and all values within a distance of 1 from this mean.

+**Label Normalisation**

+All label values in the 'y' column of the dataset are originally within the range [-0.01, +0.01].
+These will always need to be normalised to whatever [activation function](#) is being used within the network.

+I originally chose to use the [ReLU activation function](#) which produces output in the range [0, inf], and so I normalised the labels to the range [0, 1] so that my network would learn to improve its predictions output from the ReLU activations of range [0, inf] to valid predictions in the range [0, 1].

 # Batching